July 19 2022

 With a population of over 278 million people that features a rising middle income group and median age of 30 years, Indonesia is an attractive trade and investment destination for New Zealand companies.
 In 2021, New Zealand exported about NZ$373 million in goods and services to Indonesia (NZ MFAT, Nov 2021).
 It is New Zealand’s 7th largest trading partner.

 This workshop, provided by SEA CAPE in partnership with the ASEAN NZ Business Council, helps participants explore the potential of the Indonesian market and the opportunities for their businesses, as well as generating further understanding on the market and its dynamics.
 During the day you can tap into the expert knowledge provided by facilitators.
 You will also benefit from networking with other individuals and businesses participating in the programme.
-At the end of the workshop, you will have the opportunity to listen to the market updates from New Zealand’s Ambassador and Trade Commissioner to Indonesia.

 This free half-day interactive workshop covers: